กองทัพอากาศไทย - Royal Thai Air Force

 again with the loss of one fighter code (1333).
 The pilot was recovered.

-The 13th Squadron started to move its 16 Freedom Fighters on 17-10-1977 to its new homebase, Korat AFB (an USAF base during the Vietnam war).
-Contemporaneously an Air Force restructuration
+Change of unit number due to restructuration was on 103 Squadron was on 01-10-77, moving its remaining 16 Freedom Fighters on 17-10-1977 to its new homebase, Korat AFB (an USAF base during

 103rd Tactical Fighter Squadron - "Lightning"